Back to the Adventure Journal

 With the territories launching you off in different directions, we wanted to show you what else these areas have to offer.
 Enter the Perfect Pairings

 Pair a Tin Pan Alley art walk with your trek around the Old Block territory, or hoof it up Pilot Butte between stops in the Badlands Territory.
-There’s lots to explore beyond the brewery doors, so leave time for a few Perfect Pairings along the way.
+There’s so much to see beyond the brewery doors, so leave time for a few Perfect Pairings along the way.

 Be sure to order food at a few stops along the way to keep your belly happy.